-Preferred shares – also known as preference shares or collectively as preferred stock – are certificates of ownership in a publicly traded company which entitle their holders to special privileges.
+Preferred shares – also known as preference shares or collectively as preferred stock – are title deeds which give their bearers a share of ownership in a company’s stock.
+There are significant differences between preferred shares and ordinary shares.

 While ordinary shares generally entitle their holders to voting rights, preferred shares do not normally include voting rights (although these rights can be included).

 Preferred shares have a face value, much like bonds.
 The face value of each preferred share is determined by the number of preferred shares issued in relation to the portion of the business which is divided between preferred shares.
 The holder of a preferred share receives a guaranteed dividend for that share based on its face value, much like a bond holder receives a guaranteed coupon for a bond.

 These features set preferred shares apart from common shares, which do not have a face value.
 Holders of common shares may receive dividends if the company performs well, but dividends are not guaranteed and can fluctuate from year to year.
 The dividends of preferred shares are guaranteed.